TenchiniM/TenchiniM/README.md

 - 👋 Hi, I’m Maycon Tenchini
-- 👀 I’m interested in Java, C# and NodeJS
+- 👀 I’m interested in Java, JavaScript and NodeJS
 - 🌱 I’m currently learning Java and NodeJs
 - 📫 How to reach me (https://www.linkedin.com/in/maycon-tenchini/)